Ziang-Lu/Database-Learning-Notes/5-MongoDB/MongoDB.md

   db.posts.createIndex({rank: -1})  // Create an index on "rank" in descending order in "posts" collection db.posts.createIndex({title: 1}, {unique: true})  // ... on "title" in ascending order and must be unique ...
   // Since this index specifies that "title" must be unique, it can work as a PRIMARY KEY.

+  // Create Single Field Index on an embedded field db.theater.createIndex({location.geo: 1})  // Create an index on the "location.geo" in ascending order in "theaters" collection
   ```

 * **Compound ~**